colleenwingsh/colleenwingsh/README.md

 MIT CS + AI at the Schwarzman College of Computing.
-Research, engineering, entrepreneurship, and campus governance all running in parallel.
-I build models, ship software, lead orgs, and keep every club because the constraint is time, not ambition.
-Institute infrastructure meets compulsion to optimize.
+I work across research, engineering, entrepreneurship, and student leadership — moving between labs, orgs, and product rooms like parallel threads in a larger computation.
+I don’t drop clubs; I pipeline them.

-Studying how systems learn, coordinate, and scale — from neural networks to student organizations and technical communities.
-Intelligence as engineering problem, leadership as systems design, extracurriculars as distributed compute.
-MIT is the cluster; Schwarzman provides the compute.
+I study how intelligence emerges and how communities scale — neural networks, student organizations, and technical ecosystems all rhyme in their coordination patterns.
+Intelligence as architecture; leadership as systems design; ambition as distributed compute.
+MIT handles the infrastructure; Schwarzman handles the throughput.

-Stack: python, pytorch, jax, cuda, c/c++, rust, sql, unix, git, distributed systems, deep learning, mlops, cloud, product, leadership, operations, strategy, community building, research
+Stack: python, pytorch, jax, cuda, c/c++, rust, sql, unix, git, distributed systems, deep learning, mlops, cloud, product, strategy, operations, organizational design, community building, research

-Reverse-engineering institutions and intelligent systems to see how capability organizes — and why it refuses to drop any task it can still optimize.
+Reverse-engineering institutions and intelligent systems to understand how capability organizes — and how it compounds when nothing is dropped.